-Additionally, the Stability Policy requires that the year-to-year movement in price weights be restricted to a maximum of 20 per cent.
-In NEP24, this restriction will not apply to three clinics with identified year-to-year price weight movements greater than 20 per cent as these clinics are transitioning from being priced using the Costing Study or proxy data to the NHCDC.
+Additionally, the Stability Policy requires that the year-to-year movement in price weights be restricted to a maximum of 20%.

-In NEP24, three clinics were stabilised in adherence to the Stability Policy.
-Table 14 provides the stabilised classes broken down to a series level.
+In NEP25, two clinics were stabilised in adherence to the Stability Policy.
+Table 16 provides the stabilised classes broken down to a series level.

-Table 14: Non-admitted stabilised classes by series
+Table 16: Non-admitted stabilised classes by series